-The management team at Almaden is encouraged by the recent results of Almaden's exploration efforts and the following are the highlights of those results to the date of this MD&A:
+Despite the current market conditions for gold and silver exploration companies, the management team at Almaden remains encouraged by the ongoing results of the Company's exploration especially at Ixtaca as outlined below to the date of this MD&A:

-- · Mexico projects: - o Ixtaca (part of the Tuligtic property) On January 31, 2013, the Company was very pleased to announce the maiden resource calculation and preliminary metallurgy for the Ixtaca Zone.
-Details of the resource and metallurgy including independent authors and QAQC procedures are provided in the Tuligtic Property Section.
+- Mexico projects: - Ixtaca Zone (part of the Tuligtic property) On January 31, 2013, the Company announced the maiden resource calculation and preliminary metallurgy for the Ixtaca Zone.
 These results are fully described in the Ixtaca Zone NI 43-101 Indicated and Inferred Mineral Resource Statement Report (filed on SEDAR on March 15th, 2013).
-The Ixtaca zone is a gold (Au) and silver (Ag) deposit with roughly equal values per tonne of each metal.
-The resource was presented in gold equivalent (AuEq) ounces and cut-offs calculated based on price ratios (the AuEq calculation is based on three year trailing average prices of \$1,500/oz gold and \$29/oz silver).
+As noted in the previous quarterly report, the Ixtaca zone is a gold (Au) and silver (Ag) deposit with roughly equal values per tonne of each metal.
 The preliminary metallurgical test results indicated non-optimised gold and silver recoveries that are roughly equivalent for each geological domain.
 The deposit is mostly hosted by carbonate units and crosscutting dykes ("basement rocks") and overlying volcanic rocks.
 In the base case roughly 90% of the deposit's AuEq ounces are hosted in the basement rocks, the remaining 10% in volcanic rocks.

-Highlights of the Resource and Metallurgical Report include the following:

-- Indicated Resource of 2,019,000 AuEq ounces using the base case 0.5 grams per tonne (g/t) AuEq cutoff comprised of 56.99 million tonnes grading at 1.10 g/t AuEq (0.52 g/t Au and 29.91 g/t Aq) - Inferred Resource of 1,552,000 AuEq ounces using the base case 0.5 g/t AuEq cutoff comprised of 41.53 million tonnes grading at 1.16 g/t AuEq (0.56 g/t Au and 31.41 g/t Ag) - Excellent overall Au and Ag recoveries from a combination of flotation, gravity concentration and intensive leaching averaging 88% for Au and 82% for Ag across all geologic domains: In basement rocks average recoveries are 93% for Au and 82% for Ag (ranging from 88.6 to 96.8% for Au, and 81.8 to 87.0% for Ag); in volcanics 54.1% Au, and 61.9% Ag. - High gravity recoveries of Au in basement rocks averaging 55% (ranging from 48% to 59%): 15% for volcanic rocks.

-Management believes the outstanding preliminary metallurgical recoveries and maiden resource estimate represent a major milestone for Almaden shareholders underlining the potential and quality of this growing gold-silver deposit.
-At a discovery cost of under \$3.50 per gold equivalent resource ounce using the 0.5 g/t AuEq cutoff, the Ixtaca Zone has been advanced from initial discovery to a world class resource in a little more than 2.5 years with minimal dilution to shareholders.
-This low discovery cost means the cash spent on the Ixtaca deposit has been converted to an asset: gold in the ground defined by an independent resource study.
-This is in large part due to the dedication and skill of our team and the economies of owning our own drills.
-Further, based on the surface footprints of currently known gold in soil anomalies, we see considerable expansion potential along strike from the current resource and elsewhere on the 14,000 hectare 100% owned Tuligtic Project.
-We plan to maintain our aggressive pace of exploration in 2013 and carry out engineering studies as we advance the property towards development.

-- Two holes were recently drilled on the El Cobre copper gold project and the results will be available shortly.
+Drilling and further metallurgical testing to improve on already positive results are both underway. - Two holes were recently drilled on the El Cobre copper gold project with encouraging results as reported in news release dated May 6, 2013.
 The program was curtailed in view of current depressed markets and to focus on the ongoing successful progress on the Ixtaca Zone on the Tuligtic property.
-A past deep penetrating TITAN 24 geophysical survey outlined several large targets coincident with geochemical anomalies.
-Previous drilling tested shallow parts of some of these and demonstrated porphyry style copper, gold mineralization spread over four kilometres. - On March 1, 2013 the Company signed a Letter of Intent with Tarsis Resources Ltd. ("Tarsis") under which Tarsis will purchase a package of projects in western Mexico and eastern Nevada, USA in exchange for shares of Tarsis and a 2% NSR royalty.
+Further exploration of this exciting target will be resumed when market conditions are more favourable. - On June 10th, 2013 the Company signed a Sale and Purchase Agreement with Tarsis Resources Ltd. ("Tarsis") under which Tarsis will acquire 100% interest in two projects located in Nevada, USA (BP and BlackJack Springs) and four projects located in Mexico (Yago/Gallo de Oro, Mezquites, San Pedro and Llano Grande) in exchange for 4,000,000 shares of Tarsis and a 2% Net Smelter Return ("NSR") royalty.
+The transaction was pending regulatory approval at June 30, 2013 but was received on July 25, 2013.
 The sale is consistent with Almaden's goal of creating assets through prospecting and maximizing shareholder exposure to discovery with minimum risk.
 The sale also allows management to focus time and resources on advancing the Company's Ixtaca gold-silver discovery and other projects in eastern Mexico.
-This agreement should allow for earlier development while the Company retains a significant indirect interest.

-Nevada, USA projects:

-- Willow The Company completed a TITAN 24 geophysical survey and the property is ready for drilling.
+This agreement should allow for earlier development while the Company retains a significant indirect interest. - Nevada, USA projects: - Willow The Company previously completed a TITAN 24 geophysical survey and the property is ready for drilling.
 A geological review of this data resulted in drill target selection and permits to drill have been received.
-Drilling is dependent on budgeting considerations under current market conditions. - BP The Company completed a soil sampling program.
-The agreement with Tarsis mentioned above includes the BP and Black Jack Springs properties.
-The Company also retained a 2% NSR royalty.
+Drilling is dependent on budgeting considerations under current market conditions. - Canadian projects: - Merit Subsequent to the end of the quarter, the agreement with the optionee was terminated.

-Canadian projects:

-Merit - drilling is now expected by the optionee for 2013.
 The target here is a silicified ridge with anomalous gold in soil geochemistry.
-Trenching exposed vein material which contained anomalous gold values in rock and soil.
+Trenching several years ago by the Company prospectors exposed vein material which contained anomalous gold values in rock and soil.
+The Company will consider conducting a short drill program this fall.